 Soon after Radcliff’s arrest, the Internet bad-mouthing began.
 A quick Google-search for both “Joseph Radcliff” and “CPM Construction” produced dozens of negative online reviews and comments.
 Radcliff’s business dropped off dramatically; he eventually dismantled the company.

 Several months later, a Marion County prosecutor dismissed the charges against Radcliff, citing lack of evidence.
 But the damage was already done.
+So, he opted to moved forward with a defamation lawsuit.

 What Plaintiffs Must Prove In An Online Defamation Lawsuit